pajlotapps/pajlotapps/README.md

 -->

 As Henry Ford said:
-> Failure is simply the opportunity to begin again,
+> Failure is simply the opportunity to begin again, <br />
 > this time more intelligently.

 [website]: https://pajlot.pl